Unemployment claims system baffles Mainers left without benefit checks

 The department has called and emailed the roughly 600 claimants who were filing without completing work search information, she said.

-Since the new system went live, Hudson said the labor department has helped 9,865 claimants register as of Dec.
+Since the new system went live, Hudson said, the labor department has helped 9,865 claimants register as of Dec.
 22. They have helped claimants file 5,761 initial claims and 16,953 weekly certifications.
 They have processed and paid 11,571 weekly certifications and paid out more than $3.6 million in benefits.

 Maine had a 3.5 percent unemployment rate in October.
 Maine’s labor force is about 705,000 workers with 25,000 unemployed, according to federal statistics.
 According to the Maine Department of Labor, Maine’s preliminary seasonally adjusted unemployment rate for November was down to 3.3 percent.

 Julie Watson said what bothered her about the whole situation was that the problems with the unemployment claim system was a statewide issue, but claimants weren’t being told that.
-She said at the very least, the state could have put a message on the answering machine about it.
+She said at the least, the state could have put a message on the answering machine about it.

 “At first I thought it was just me,” she said.
 “Even though when they established their new system I went through all the hoops, managed to get in and file a claim.
 I knew I’d done all that right.
 But the next week, this is when it all started.
 So I knew I’d done everything right to get in their new system.
 Then it ruffled my feathers.
 They could have let us know.
 It would have been frustrating, but at least we would have known.”

-Dozens have commented on the labor department’s Facebook page, stating problems similar to Dobson’s and Watson’s.
+Dozens have commented on the labor department’s Facebook page, describing problems similar to Dobson’s and Watson’s.

 One Facebook user on Wednesday wrote, “after calling 8x this morning and waiting for a total of over 30 minutes, i dont know what to do.
 Does anyone have any advice?
 Really saddening that this systems is so archaic.”
 That user immediately posted again, saying “disconnected each time by the system after being on hold for 5-10 minutes.”